AllenInstitute/argschema/README.md

-#json_module
+# json_module
 This python module simplifies the development of modules that would like to define and check a particular set of input parameters, but be able to flexibly define those inputs in different ways in different contexts.

 It will allow you to

-Passing a command line argument to a location of a json_file which contains the input parameters
+Pass a command line argument to a location of a input_json file which contains the input parameters

-OR passing a json_dictionary directly into the module with the parameters defined
+OR pass a json_dictionary directly into the module with the parameters defined

-AND passing parameters via the command line, in a way that will override the examples given.
+AND/OR pass parameters via the command line, in a way that will override the input_json or the json_dictionary given.
+## Level of Support
+We are planning on occasional updating this tool with no fixed schedule.
+Community involvement is encouraged through both issues and pull requests.

 ## What does it do
 json_module defines two basic classes which every module should subclass, JsonModule and ModuleParameters.
 JsonModule takes ModuleParameters as an input which is simply an extension of the marshmallow Schema class.